ineffably/moxijs/readme.md

 ## The basics

-Here's what MOXI gives you out of the box:
+Here's what MOXIJS gives you out of the box:

 ### Entity-Component System